gamerminstrel/SAFWin/README.md

 If you have an issue, file a bug report here!

 # Compiling
 This app is being made using Visual Studio Community Edition (2019).
-It currently uses two extensions that need to be installed using the NuGet Extension manager:
+It currently uses two extensions that need to be installed using the NuGet Extension manager:<br>
--Microsoft.PowerShell.5.ReferenceAssemblies
+-Microsoft.PowerShell.5.ReferenceAssemblies<br>
--System.Management
+-System.Management <br>

 Once those are added, you should be able to compile and build this application.
 If not, please make a bug report with more information.